CompassSecurity/pipeleak/docs/article.md

 # Pipeleak - A Guide To (self-hosted) GitLab Pentesting

-Many comapanies nowadays use (self-hosted) GitLab instance for managing their source codes.
-In times where a lot of infrastructure is deployed as code (IaC) these configurations must be source controlled as well, putting a lot of responsibility in the source code platform used.
+Many companies use (self-hosted) GitLab instances to manage their source codes.
+In times when a lot of infrastructure is deployed as code (IaC) these configurations must be source-controlled as well, putting a lot of responsibility on the source code platform used.

-The following chapters show different areas to anlayze and find misconfigurations.

-# Access Control

-## Anonymous Access
+# Anonymous Access
-If you do not have credentials for the GitLab instance you might want to have a look at the public repositories and test if you can sign up for an account.
+If you do not have credentials for the GitLab instance you might want to look at the public repositories and test if you can sign up for an account.

-You can list the public projects under the path `/explore` for exmaple `https://leakycompany.com/explore`.
+You can list the public projects under the path `/explore` for example `https://leakycompany.com/explore`.

-See if you can already identify potentially sensitive data e.g. credentials in source code or just generally repositories which should not be public.
+See if you can already identify potentially sensitive data e.g. credentials in source code or just generally repositories that should not be public.
-[Trufflehog](https://github.com/trufflesecurity/trufflehog) is great tool which automates this.
+[Trufflehog](https://github.com/trufflesecurity/trufflehog) is a great tool that automates this.

 The next step would be to try to create an account.
 Head to `https://leakycompany.com/users/sign_up` and try to register a new account.
-Sometimes you can only create an account with an email address managed by the customer, some instances require the admins to accept the register request, others completely disable it.
+Sometimes you can only create an account with an email address managed by the customer, some instances require the admins to accept the register request, and others completely disable it.

-## Authenticated Access
+# Authenticated Access

 Sweet now you have access to the GitLab instance with an account.
-The fist thing to look out for: What projects do I have access to?
+The first thing to look out for: What projects do I have access to?
 Is it more than unauthenticated?
-Some companies grant their developers `developer` access to each repository, this might become interesting later.
+Some companies grant their developers `developer` access to each repository, this might become interesting.

-# Misconfigurations
+# Misconfigurations And Mishandling

 ## Secret Detection in Source Code
-Manually looking for sensitive infos can now be cumbersome and should be automated.
+Manually looking for sensitive info can be cumbersome and should be partially automated.

 Use Trufflehog to find secrets in the source code:
 ```bash